 Pixar also offered a look at a short titled Lava that will screen in front of Inside Out.
-Directed by Jim Murray and produced by Andrea Warren, the short began with Murray’s fascination with tropical islands and volcanoes that began with a trip years ago to Hawaii’s Big Island.
+Directed by Jim Murphy and produced by Andrea Warren, the short began with Murphy’s fascination with tropical islands and volcanoes that began with a trip years ago to Hawaii’s Big Island.

 The short began with a Hawaiian style song that Murphy himself sang and accompanied with a ukulele, followed by the short itself, which features a lonely volcano in the middle of the ocean and his dream of finding another volcano to love.

 Suffice to say, it’s a sweet, inventive and charming short that audiences will surely melt for.